luizpvas/functuts/priv/tutorials/en/05-improving-seo-for-a-brand-new-website.md

 ![](/images/examples/seo/8-days-later.png)

+## 17 days later

+Finally, Google has indexed all 7 pages (root + 6 tutorials).
+When searching for "functuts" directly, it shows this website as the second result beneath a Github gist from the second tutorial.

+I haven't updated or written new tutorials in the last couple of weeks.
+Maybe this is a good thing, and Google dislikes when the content changes too often?
+I'm not sure.

 ## Next steps

 This is a _work-in-progress_ article.
 I'll keep updating it with more stuff as I attempt to improve Google ranking.